 Running scenes 0 to 4

-To run scenes 0 to 4 on the front and back camera in parallel:
+To run scenes 0 to 4 on the back camera:

-You can retry scenes for both front and back cameras or a single camera:
+You can retry scenes for a single camera:

 - To retry scenes on a single camera: